brizdotdev/dotfiles/win/README.md

 6. Edit the [hosts](/win/ansible/hosts) file and setup the username, password and IP

-7. Test the connection by running from WSL
+7. Test the connection by running from PowerShell from the dotfiles directory
 ```powershell
 wsl --cd $(Get-Location).Path -- '$HOME'/.local/bin/ansible win -i ./win/ansible/hosts -m win_ping
 ```